About Mark van Lent

 That’s how in January 2007 I ended up with Zest Software where I got introduced to the world of Zope and Plone (both written in Python).
 I worked on a number of projects for clients, mostly writing backend code.
 Since 2009 I also worked on several project where we used Django (another web framework written in Python).

 In February 2011 I switched to a different company (Edition1) but my work more or less remained the same: building web applications for customers on a project basis.
-For most sites we used Edition1’s content management system called SwordFish, which was based on Plone.
+For most sites we used a content management system based on Plone, but there were also some Django projects.

 In 2013 I left the world of Plone behind me when I got a job at Fox-IT as a Django developer.
 I started building a portal for the customers of their managed SOC service.
 This portal grew in functionality and became the tool used by the SOC analysts to investigate incidents as part of the security service we offer to our customers.